-A prologue sets the tone as seemingly mad Dr. Miles Bennell races across a San Francisco highway, trying to warn the passing cars about some threat.
+A prologue sets the tone as seemingly mad Dr Miles Bennell (Kevin McCarthy) races across a San Francisco highway, trying to warn the passing cars about some threat.

 Taken to a hospital, Miles tells his terrible tale in flashback: The young doctor returns to his small-town home of Santa Mira, California, to find several patients complaining that their loved ones haven’t been acting like themselves lately.

-One night, over dinner with friends Jack and Theodora, Miles and Becky discover that the source of their trouble is the sudden appearance of several large, plant-like pods.
+One night, over dinner with friends Jack (King Donovan) and Teddy (Carolyn Jones) Belicec, Miles and Becky discover that the source of their trouble is the sudden appearance of several large, plant-like pods.